KC Streetcar: Operating authority

 The streetcar is operated by the Kansas City Streetcar Authority, a not-for-profit corporation that is funded by local taxes.
 The authority was incorporated in August 2012 after voters approved creation of the Kansas City Downtown Transportation Development District, a special taxing district that funds construction and operation of a two-mile route through downtown Kansas City.
 Legal claims against the district and its taxation power were dismissed in August 2013.
-The streetcar began construction in May 2014, was completed in fall 2015, and began carrying passengers in service on May 6, 2016.
+The streetcar began construction in May 2014, was completed in late 2015, and began carrying passengers in service on May 6, 2016.

 The Streetcar Authority's 13 directors, a mix of public officials, business people, and transit advocates, were appointed by the City Council and Port Authority in late 2012 and met for the first time as an officially sanctioned body in early 2013.
 The authority's oversight of the streetcar's operation and maintenance is modeled on that of the Portland Streetcar.
 The city council has the power to appoint some of the authority's directors and retains ownership over the system.

-Day-to-day operations and maintenance of the system is handled by Herzog Transit Services, under joint contract to the Streetcar Authority and the City of Kansas City.
+Daily operations and maintenance of the system is handled by Herzog Transit Services, under joint contract to the Streetcar Authority and the City of Kansas City.
 The contract was signed in October 2015.

 Economic development

 Even prior to the opening of the line in 2016, new development was occurring along the route.
 Analysis by HDR, Inc. stated that the downtown area along the route received $1.8 billion of development between 2013 and 2018, with a quarter of the investment publicly credited to the creation of the streetcar.

-The streetcar has also been praised by political leaders and venue operators for making Kansas City more attractive for events, such as the 2021 Big 12 men's basketball tournament and the 2023 NFL Draft.
+The streetcar has also been praised by political leaders and venue operators for making Kansas City more attractive for events, such as the 2021 Big 12 men's basketball tournament and the 2023 NFL draft.

 In 2021, local businesses stated the extension of the line south to UMKC has also spurred development in the area, with $413 million of private investment.
+In 2023, it was reported that investors and developers had purchased over 150 properties along the extension route.
 Some residents have been concerned that development along the route will lead to gentrification.